AdobeDocs/commerce-learn.es-ES/help/pwa/introduction/5-getting-started.md

 ---
-title: 'PWA Studio para desarrolladores: Configuración del proyecto'
+title: PWA Studio for developers - Project setup
-description: Empiece con un nuevo proyecto de PWA Studio, que incluye la generación de un certificado SSL local y los comandos CLI del paquete de compilación.
+description: Get started with a new PWA Studio project, including generating a local SSL certificate, and the build pack CLI commands.
 topic: Development
 kt: 5648
 doc-type: video